skip to content

 • Deposit Account and CUEF interest will be posted on 21 August.

-• Details on eligible SoF, how to place money on or take money off deposit are available in the Investments manual (Chapter 12, Financial Procedures Manual).
+• Details on eligible sources of funds, how to place money on or take money off deposit are available in Ch12 Investments, Financial Procedures Manual.

 These are amounts owed by the institution for goods and services that they have received prior to 31 July.
-Therefore, their costs need to be included in the 2023/24 financial year.
+Therefore, the costs need to be included in the 2024/25 financial year.
 This is done by the process of accruals.

 Expenditure accruals occur where:

-• Goods or services have been received on or before 31 July but no invoice has been received and therefore not processed on UFS; or
+• Goods or services have been received on or before 31 July but no invoice has been received and therefore not processed on CUFS; or

 In case of queries please contact the General Ledger Helpdesk.